Pelican, Queensland

+Geography

+The locality is bounded to the south by Charleys Creek and the Chinchilla - Wondai Road.

+The land use is grazing on native vegetation with some crop growing.

 History

 The locality is named after Pelican Station, a pastoral run operated by James Ivory in the early 1850s.
 It is assumed that pelicans were seen at times on nearby Pelican Lagoon.

 Pelican Provisional School opened on 22 June 1908, becoming Pelican State School on 1 January 1909, closing about June 1932.
 It reopened in December 1940, closing in 1986.
 It was on Burra Burri Creek Road (26.6037°S 150.8684°E).